caspark/factorio-a11y/README.md

 ### New Features

-* Have a way to refuel something or everything quickly, prioritizing the best fuel first (look at autofill mod)
 * Have a way to grab all of an item in range quickly (both from floor and from inventories of items)
 * Have a way to mine everything in range quickly (for clearing trees)
 * Have a way to print how many of an item you have in inventory (maybe also how many you can craft?)